robert-v/Mutate-public/README.md

 ## Installation

 1. Download dmg archive (from releases on the right side of this page)
-2. Mount the dmg and move .app file to /Applications
+2. Mount the dmg and move .app file to /Applications folder
 3. Run the app
 4. The tool comes with a few pre-installed transformations and generators.
 You can import more from the [transformations](https://github.com/robert-v/Mutate-public/tree/main/transformations) folder and [generators](https://github.com/robert-v/Mutate-public/tree/main/generators) folder or create your own.
 Contributions are welcome!